rust-lang/rust-wiki-backup/Note-attributes.md

 * target_arch - A name/value item with the value set to a string representing the target architecture, currently always "x86".
 * target_libc - A name/value item with the value set to a string naming the libc dynamic library.
 * build_compiler - A name/value item with the value set to the name of the compiler.
+* windows - A word item that is defined when building for Windows
+* unix - A word item that is defined when building for Linux, OS X, or FreeBSD

 ## Conditional Compilation